Application Gateway configuration overview

 For this scenario, use NSGs on the Application Gateway subnet.
 Put the following restrictions on the subnet in this order of priority:

-- Allow incoming requests from all sources to ports 65503-65534 for back-end health communication.
+- Allow incoming requests from all sources to ports 65503-65534 for the Application Gateway v1 SKU, and ports 65200-65535 for v2 SKU for back-end health communication.
 This port range is required for Azure infrastructure communication.
 These ports are protected (locked down) by Azure certificates.
 Without appropriate certificates in place, external entities can't initiate changes on those endpoints.

 - Allow incoming Azure Load Balancer probes (AzureLoadBalancer tag) and inbound virtual network traffic (VirtualNetwork tag) on the network security group.